-This proposed rule would expand compliance options for employers under the Cotton Dust standard, 29 GFR 1910.1043, and therefore OSHA has preliminarily concluded that there would be no additional costs imposed by this proposed revision.
+This proposed rule would expand compliance options for employers under the Coke Oven Emissions standard, 29 CFR 1910.1029, and therefore OSHA has preliminarily concluded that there will be no additional costs imposed by this proposed revision.
 OSHA also anticipates that there would be some cost savings associated with this rule, including savings based on employers being able to choose more cost-effective respirators and a reduction of the burdens associated with reviewing unnecessarily duplicative regulations.
 Because this rule would impose no new costs, OSHA has made a preliminary determination that the rule would be economically feasible.

-Based on the Supporting Statement for the Information Collection Request for the Cotton Dust standard, OSHA estimates that there are 3,810 employees exposed to cotton dust in the U.S.1 This proposed rule would, among other things, allow employers to provide filtering facepiece respirators for exposures up to 10 times the permissible exposure limit (PEL), which would result in employers being able to select a more cost-effective respirator in some cases.
-For instance, OSHA estimates that a 3M 5000 Series half mask respirator, replaced annually, a 3M P100 particulate filter replaced every 40 hours of use (assumed to be weekly), and one cleaning wipe per shift results in an estimated per-use cost of \$1.72.
-A 3M industrial N95 filtering facepiece respirator costs \$1.15 and is assumed to be used for one shift.2 Switching to the N95 filtering facepiece respirator would result in a difference of about \$0.57 per use or \$142 per employee per year (assuming an employee works 5 shifts per week, 50 weeks per year) (\$429.50 versus \$287.50 per employee per year).
+Based on the Supporting Statement for the Information Collection Request for the Coke Oven Emissions standard, OSHA estimates that there are 1,196 employees exposed to coke oven emissions in the U.S.1 This proposed rule would, among other things, remove the limitations on employees using filtering facepiece respirators under the standard.
+Assuming that employers were previously providing half face respirators, OSHA estimates that a 3M model 5000 half face respirator replaced annually, a 3M P100 particulate filter replaced every 40 hours of use (assumed to be weekly), and one cleaning wipe per shift results in an estimated per-use cost of about \$1.72.2 An N95 respirator replaced every shift costs of \$1.15.3 Over the course of a year (assuming an employee works 5 shifts per week and 50 weeks per year) this means a difference in per-employee costs of \$142.
+Assuming 50 percent of employers opt for disposable N95 respirators, the cost savings could be \$85,000 annually (or about \$632,000 over 10 years at a 3 percent discount rate).